jsabater/genesisng/README.md

 As `postgres` user, add the `HSTORE`, `uuid-ossp`, `PG_TRGM`, `pgcrypto` and [`pg_hashids`](https://github.com/iCyberon/pg_hashids) extensions to the `template1` database, then create the `genesisng` user and database.
-The `hashids` extension is only necessary if you plan on using the test data.
+The `hashids` extension is only necessary if you plan on using the test data and must be downloaded, compiled from sources and installed manually.

 ```
 #!bash